 Substrate – A good friend of mine from another Bird shop who has been hand raising birds longer than I’ve been alive, taught me the most valuable thing I ever learnt when hand raising baby parrot’s and that was to place them in chick starter.
 This surprised me but makes perfect sense.
 I had used towels but this caused problems with there legs and feet which is a potential hazard, tissues which had a similar problem because when a young birds legs splay they are very difficult to fix.
 Saw dust is an answer to this problem but has a different and real hazard that the young birds can eat the shavings, and this can make them sick.
 Till this day the only substrate I would recommend placing in the bottom of the box when hand raising is either chick starter or turkey crumble.
 If they eat this it not only doesn’t harm them, but it helps with the weaning process, and they just receive a little extra protein.

 Brooders are ideal if you plan on hand raising many parrots but is reasonably expensive to purchase and not necessary for someone who is only raising a clutch or one baby.
 Any plastic container is fine or even a cardboard box try not to place them in anything glass as this can be a bit cold.

 An ambient temperature of 30 to 35 degree Celsius for day old chicks and reduce temperature by 1 or 2 degrees a day.
 For heat use heat coils, heat pads or even a heat lamp.
 I’ve had great success just using your average light globe but be very very careful not to over heat the babies or let anything catch on fire.
 If you see the babies panting reduce the heat immediately.

 What to Feed Baby Birds

-There are many different hand rearing formulas commercially available some better suited to one species and others.
+There are many different hand rearing formulas commercially available some.
 For example: When hand rearing Galah’s, White Cockies, Major Mitchells, Budgies, Doves, Finches, Cockatiels and other granivores I have found using Passwell Hand Rearing Formula and Wombaroo Granivore works really well.